astronomer/docs/learn/airflow-trigger-rules.md

 ![Screenshot of the Airflow UI with a DAG graph showing 1 failed, 1 successful, 1 upstream failed and 1 running upstream tasks and one downstream task in skipped state depending on all 4 upstream tasks](/img/guides/airflow-trigger-rules_all_failed_2.png)

-Similarly, as soon as any upstream task is in the state `skipped`, the downstream task is set to the state `skipped` and does not run.
+Analogously, as soon as any upstream task is in the state `skipped`, the downstream task is set to the state `skipped` and does not run.

 ![Screenshot of the Airflow UI with a DAG graph showing 1 failed, 1 running and 1 skipped, 1 upstream failed upstream tasks and one downstream task in skipped state depending on all 4 upstream tasks](/img/guides/airflow-trigger-rules_all_failed_3.png)